What is obedience?

 This level of obedience typically is present up to the age of three.
 Children at this level have a hard time obeying unless the action being requested of them happens to be something they already want to do.

-Under the age of two, obedience doesn’t come from any desire of the child’s, but at an adults insistence.
+Under the age of two, obedience doesn’t come from any desire of the child, but from an adult’s insistence.
 After the age of two, children develop the ability to obey, but there is usually something in it for them

 The second level of obedience